saskiaotto/UHHformats/readme.md

 text, writing equations, creating tables and figures with cross-references and including references.

-**NEW in this version**: the templates for the Bachelor and Master thesis have been moved into a separate R package named *UHHthesis* (see
+**NEW in this version**: a new Word template was added and the templates for the Bachelor and Master thesis have been moved into a separate R package named *UHHthesis* (see
 <https://github.com/saskiaotto/UHHthesis/>).

 ## Installation